Artemisia pallens: Uses

 The leaves and flowers yield an essential oil known as oil of Davana.
 Several species yield essential oil and some are used as fodder, some of them are a source of the anthelmintic chemical santonin.
-Davana blossoms are offered to Shiva, the God of Transformation, by the faithful, and decorate his altar throughout the day.
+Davana blossoms are offered to Shiva, the God of Transformation, by the devotees, and decorate his altar throughout the day.
 Oral administration of high doses aqueous/methanolic extract from the aerial parts of the plants was observed to reduce blood glucose levels in glucose−fed hyperglycemic and alloxan-treated rabbits and rats.
+Davana is rarely used in cooking, but in India it is sometimes used in herbal teas for flavor.